-The term sensitive stomach isn't really a medical term per-se, but if you notice your pup is frequently showing signs of digeestive distress this might be a good discriptor.
-These digestive issues might include: frequent bouts of gas or belching, hiccups, and issues with their stool like soft mushy stool or constipation.
+The term sensitive stomach isn't really a medical term per-se, but if you notice your pup is frequently showing signs of digestive distress this might be a good discriptor.
+Their symptoms might include: frequent bouts of gas or belching, hiccups, and issues with their stool like soft mushy stool or constipation.

 Best food for puppies with sensitive stomachs

 Young puppies go through some stressful transitions that can cause some digestive distress.
 If you have a new puppy, the transition to your home could be stressful and can cause some gastrointestinal upset.
 Other transitions could include temperature changes, moving, and meeting new family members.
 Keep an eye on your puppy and if they’re experiencing gastrointestinal issues check in with your vet.
 They may suggest a bland diet for a few days while your pup’s stomach settles down.

 If you find that you’re frequently dealing with GI issues, you may need to make some permanent changes to your dog’s diet.
 Chat with your vet about what you’ve been feeding.
 They may recommend checking for allergies or choosing a food better suited for your puppy’s needs.

 At Ollie, our delicious recipes are approved for all life stages (including puppies).
 Our onboarding quiz helps pet parents find the right recipe and meal plan for their pups.
 Many pups with sensitive gastrointestinal systems do well with Ollie’s Chicken Recipe.
 For pups with chicken allergies -- we recommend steering clear and trying Turkey, Lamb, or Beef.

 As dogs age, other gastrointestinal problems can develop.
 You may find that as your pup is getting older, you need to make some changes to their diet.
 Chat with your vet about what you’re noticing to get a recommendation as to what direction you need to go.